jstime/jstime/CONTRIBUTING.md

 action, when neccessary, to ensure the jstime community is a space where individuals can comfortably collaborate and bring their entire selves.
-Unfortunately, if bringing your entire self is infringing on others from doing the same, you may be politely asked to leave.
+Unfortunately, if bringing your entire self is infringing on others from doing the same, you may be asked to leave.

 ## Pull Requests